Protecting What Matters Most

 • Asset Protection: Postnuptial agreements provide a clear framework for protecting assets acquired before or during the marriage, giving individuals peace of mind about their financial security.

-• Business Continuity: For business owners, postnuptial agreements can protect the integrity and stability of the business by outlining ownership and management responsibilities in the event of divorce.
+• Business Continuity: For business owners, an agreement can safeguard the integrity and operations of a company by providing clear guidance in case of divorce.

 The Legal Process of Creating a Postnuptial Agreement in Texas

-• Discussing Terms: Both spouses must be in agreement about how assets, debts, spousal support, and other financial matters will be handled in the future.
-Open communication is vital to ensure that both parties’ interests are represented fairly.
+• Discussing Terms: Both spouses must agree on how to address assets, debts, support, and other financial considerations—open communication is vital to ensuring a fair result.

-• Signing the Agreement: The postnuptial agreement is signed by both spouses in the presence of a notary.
-It is essential that both parties sign voluntarily, without any duress or coercion, for the agreement to be enforceable under Texas law.
+• Signing the Agreement: Both spouses sign the agreement in the presence of a notary.
+Voluntary, informed consent is essential for the agreement’s validity under Texas law.

 How Postnuptial Agreements Can Be Modified or Revoked

-Postnuptial agreements can be modified or revoked under certain circumstances.
-If both spouses agree to the changes, they can modify the agreement in writing.
-Here’s the general process for modifying or revoking a postnuptial agreement:
+Postnuptial agreements can be modified or revoked under specific circumstances.
+If both spouses agree to a change, they can modify the agreement in writing.

 Situations for Modifying or Updating a Postnuptial Agreement

-• Change in Financial Circumstances: If there is a significant change in income, assets, or debts, couples may want to modify their postnuptial agreement to reflect these new realities.
+• Change in Financial Circumstances: Substantial changes in income, assets, or debts may justify updating your postnuptial agreement to reflect your new financial reality.

-• Changes in the Relationship: As the relationship evolves, couples may want to revisit their postnuptial agreement to ensure it still reflects their mutual goals and expectations.
+• Changes in the Relationship: As priorities and goals evolve, couples may wish to align their postnuptial agreement accordingly.

 No, a postnuptial agreement cannot determine child custody arrangements or child support.
 These issues must be decided by the court based on the child's best interests.
 However, a postnuptial agreement can address financial support for children from previous relationships or marriages.